mengeling/silvercar-cancellation-predictor/README.md

 &nbsp;

 ![Confusion Matrix 1](/images/confusion_matrix.png)

-**Figure 1: Confusion matrix for 0.5 threshold**

 &nbsp;
+**Figure 1**

+&nbsp;

-In this case, I'm using a 0.5 threshold to make predictions, which means that if my model calculates the probability of a cancellation is greater than 50%, then it predicts the reservation will be cancelled.
+In figure 1, I'm using a 0.5 threshold to make predictions, which means that if my model calculates the probability of a cancellation is greater than 50%, then it predicts the reservation will be cancelled.
 The recall (the number of correctly identified cancellations divided by the number of actual cancellations) is only 63%, which could be problematic for